How to Fix Outlook Sync Issues in Windows?

 - Click ‘Browse for OST file'.

-- Browse and select the OST file from your system to view its contents, then click ‘Next’ to proceed.
-If the file is on a network drive, ensure it has both read and write permissions enabled.
+- Browse and select the offline OST file stored on your local drive, then select ‘Next’ to continue.
+If the file is stored on a network drive, ensure that it has the required read and write permissions.

 - Click ‘Browse’.